-U.S. Department of Labor, Bureau of International Labor Affairs Office of Child Labor, Forced Labor, and Human Trafficking be terminated.
+The recipient may terminate the agreement upon sending written notification to USDOL, setting forth the reasons for such termination, the effective date, and in the case of partial termination, the portion to be terminated.
 However, in the case of a partial termination, if USDOL determines that the remaining portion of the award would not accomplish the purposes for which the award was made; USDOL may terminate the award in its entirety.